awsdocs/amazon-forecast-developer-guide/doc_source/workforce-domain.md

 + `timestamp` \(timestamp\)
 + `workforce_demand` \(floating\-point integer\) – This is the `target` field for which Amazon Forecast generates a forecast\.

-Although the following field is optional, Amazon Forecast suggests that you include it:
+The following dimension is optional and can be used to change forecasting granularity:
 + `location` \(string\) – The location where the work force resources are sought\.
+This should be used if you have multiple stores/locations\.

-Ideally, only these required and suggested optional fields should be included\.
+Ideally, only these required fields and optional dimensions should be included\.
 Other additional time series information should be included in a related time series dataset\.

 ## Related Time Series Dataset Type<a name="related-time-series-type-workforce-domain"></a>